OpenJML/openjml.github.io/tutorial/Invariants.md

 ## Simple invariants

 The basic idea of an invariant is this: an invariant describes a property that always holds of an object.
 Every method can assume the invariants hold and must preserve the invariants.
 Constructors create objects that satisfy invariants.
-In this way, invariants are like pre- and postconditions for every method and constructor.
+In this sense, invariants are like pre- and postconditions common to every method and constructor.
 * Invariants can be declared `static`, in which case they apply also to static methods.
-Static invariants apply to all methods; non-static invariants only ap[ply to non-static methods.
+Static invariants apply to all methods; non-static invariants only apply to non-static methods.
 * Most typically invariants are declared `public`.
 See the discussion below about visibility.

-Here is a typical simple exmaple:
+Here is a typical simple example:
 ```
 {% include_relative MyBox.java %}
 ```

 This example shows part of a simple class that has a `size` property.
-The specification reocrds that this size is always to be a non-negative integer.
+The specification records that this size is always to be a non-negative integer.
 So the constructor makes sure that `size` is non-negative when a `MyBox` is created.
 In `doit()`, `size` is used to create an array.
 The call of
 `doit`() can assume that the invariants of `this` hold at the beginning of the call; consequently it does not need to check that `size` is non-negative before using its value as the length of the new array.

-On the other hand, `shrink() is intended to make the `MyBox` smaller by reducing its size by 10.
+On the other hand, `shrink()` is intended to make the `MyBox` smaller by reducing its size by 10.
 It dutifully specifies that it `assigns size;`.
 However, a verification attempt reports the following:
 ```
 {% include_relative MyBox.out %}